wpexpertsio/new-user-approve/readme.txt

 * refactor messages to make them easier to override
 * show admin notice if the membership setting is turned off
 * fix bug preventing approvals/denials when using filter
+* add sidebar in admin to help with support

 = 1.5.8 =
 * tested for WordPress 3.9